STEVE INSKEEP, Host:

 MICHAEL CARRIGAN: My city attorney came back with a recommendation that I disclose my relationship and that I could vote if I felt that my friend was not getting any other benefit out of it that a normal citizen wouldn't get.

 TOTENBERG: Carrigan disclosed his relationship and then voted to approve the Lazy 8 project.

 CARRIGAN: I used my best judgment, and they punished me for it.

 TOTENBERG: Opponents of the Lazy 8 filed a complaint with the state ethics commission, which ruled that Carrigan had violated the ethics law.

-Ms. CAREN JENKINS (Executive Director, Nevada Commission on Ethics): We found that there was a violation but not a willful violation.
+CAREN JENKINS: We found that there was a violation but not a willful violation.
 And so no sanction was imposed.

 TOTENBERG: Ethics commission executive director Caren Jenkins says the board found that Carrigan had an ongoing business relationship with his campaign manager who provided business services at cost to the campaign and that the two had a long time close personal friendship.

 JENKINS: Mr. Vasquez was a friend, an adviser, a confidant.
 And I think that Mr. Carrigan even said he's like a brother to me.

 TOTENBERG: Today, in the U.S. Supreme Court, Carrigan's lawyer Joshua Rosenkranz will tell the justices that the Nevada Ethics Commission's action struck at the heart of the democratic process by imposing a burden on political loyalties - here the relationship between Councilman Carrigan and his friend and campaign manager Vasquez.